luezoidtechnologies/laravel-core/readme.md

 # Laravel Core Package
-Luezoid provides a compact to help one creating the APIs very fast & without much hassle.
+Luezoid came up with a compact way to help one creating the APIs very fast & without much hassle.
 Using this package, one case easily create simple CRUD operations in Laravel framework in couple of minutes with just creating a few files & configuring the components.
-With a lot of efforts and deep analysis of day-to-day problems (we) developers faced in the past, we came up with a sub-framework of it's own kind to simplify & fasten up the REST APIs.
+With a lot of efforts and deep analysis of day-to-day problems (our) developers faced in the past, we came up with a sub-framework of it's own kind to simplify & fasten up the REST APIs creating process.
-A few core features of using this package are:
+A few cool features of this package are:
  1. Simplest & fastest way to create [CRUD](#creating-crud)s.
  2. Pre-built support to define table columns which are to be specifically excluded before creating/updating a record.
  3. Pre-built Search & Filter queries ready to use with just configuring components.